Submit All Publications for Review and/or Tracking

-- Your manuscript draft will be looked at for overall scope.
 Manuscripts are considered to be either Consortium Manuscripts (involve the N3C vision, methodology, data description, quality assurance, community development, infrastructure, harmonization, governance, administration) or Individual Project-Based Manuscripts (do not involve substantial contributions from the N3C workstreams and do not represent N3C as a whole; the result of one or more DURs).

-- Ensure that all contributors have filled out the N3C Contributors Form for the manuscript to clarify the nature of their contributions together with the contributor affiliations, ORCiD, funding acknowledgments, and conflicts of interest.
+Ensure that all contributors have filled out the N3C Contributors Form for the manuscript to clarify the nature of their contributions together with the contributor affiliations, ORCiD, funding acknowledgments, and conflicts of interest.

 The Publication Committee will ensure that your manuscript matches what was approved by the Data Access Committee (DAC) in the Data Use Request (DUR), that it complies with the N3C Data User Code of Conduct and ICMJE Guidelines for authorship, and that all data downloads have been verified and approved.
 The Publication Committee Chair or other representative will reach out to the corresponding author if there are issues to address.